d12frosted/elpa-mirror/stable-melpa/selected-window-accent-mode-readme.txt

 Interactively Toggle the mode on and off =M-x selected-window-accent-mode=

-Interactively change the current style
+A transient map is available (Emacs 28.1+):

-=M-x selected-window-accent--switch-selected-window-accent-style=
+(global-set-key (kbd "C-c w") 'selected-window-accent-transient)

-which will present a =completing-read= selection in the minibuffer
+which will bring up a transient menu

 The styles that are currently supported :